-The large hollow sweet-bread is coated with butter and rolled in sugar during baking so that the sugar caramelises and forms an outer crispy crust.
-Toppings such cinnamon, melted chocolate and walnuts are then added as a finishing touch.
+The large hollow sweet bread is coated with butter and rolled in sugar during baking so that the sugar caramelises and forms an outer crispy crust.
+Toppings such as cinnamon, melted chocolate, and walnuts are then added as a finishing touch.
 Be warned though, they are extremely large so you might not want one each.

 Stop for Lunch at CEAUN

 Ceaun, which translates as ‘cauldron’ in English, specialises in soups and stews cooked in large pots and based on traditional Romanian recipes.
 They have 2 central Brasov restaurants, with one on Council Square and one deeper into Old Town on Strada Michael Weiss.
 Both have beautiful terraced areas for al fresco dining in the summer (or in the winter blankets are supplied).